 - Why should you feel happy or proud, when you look back at the relationship?

 When you really recognise and reflect on the development you have made and the good that there was, it shifts your focus from the pain and instead, to the things that you should feel proud of.

-So often after a breakup, we can be hard on ourselves – beat ourselves up (especially for any mistakes we made) and can really dwell on the negatives.
+So often after a breakup, we can be hard on ourselves – beat ourselves up and can really dwell on the negatives.

 So instead of leaving things on a bad note with your ex, look at the positives.
 Lift each other up a little before the two of you go your separate ways.
 Be supportive.

 Questions To Ask Your Ex After a Breakup

 Once you’ve asked your ex the things you feel like you need to, and have gotten off your chest what’s important, you can then move onto some of the most important questions to ask your ex after a breakup.
 These are: